hmasing/solo_aviation_playbook/content/03-avionics-operations/02-component-inspection-testing.md

 effective_date: "2025-01-27"
 ---

-# Avionics Component Inspection and Testing
+# Component Inspection and Testing

 Conduct thorough inspection and testing of avionics components to verify functionality and airworthiness before installation or return to service.